Optimal quantisation of probability measures using maximum mean discrepancy: Methods

 whose output is a bivariate index $\pi \in \{1,\dots,n\}^{m \times s}$, together with the associated empirical distribution $\nu = \frac{1}{ms} \sum_{i=1}^m \sum_{j=1}^s \delta(x_{\pi(i,j)})$.
 Explicit formulae are contained in \Cref{alg: non-myopic mmd}.
 The computational complexity of selecting $ms$ points in this manner is $O(m^2s^2n^s)$, which is larger than \Cref{alg: myopic mmd} when $s > 1$.
 Theorems \ref{thm: nonmyopic fixed}, \ref{thm: sampled 1} and \ref{thm: sampled 2} in \Cref{sec: theory} provide novel finite-sample-size error bounds for \Cref{alg: non-myopic mmd}.

-Despite its daunting computational complexity, we have found that it is practical to exactly implement \Cref{alg: non-myopic mmd} for moderate values of $s$ and $n$ by casting each iteration of the algorithm as an instance of a constrained \emph{integer quadratic programme} (IQP), so that state-of-the-art discrete optimisation methods can be employed.

-To this end, we represent the indices $S \subset \{1,\dots,n\}^s$ of the $s$ points to be selected at iteration $i$ of \Cref{alg: non-myopic mmd} as a vector $v \in \{0,\dots,s\}^n$ whose $j$th element indicates the number of copies of $x_j$ that are selected, and where $v$ is constrained to satisfy $\sum_{j=1}^n v_j = s$.
+Despite its daunting computational complexity, we have found that it is practical to exactly implement \Cref{alg: non-myopic mmd} for moderate values of $s$ and $n$ by casting each iteration of the algorithm as an instance of a constrained \emph{integer quadratic programme} (IQP) \citep[e.g.][]{wolsey21}, so that state-of-the-art discrete optimisation methods can be employed.
+To this end, we represent the indices $S \subset \{1,\dots,n\}^s$ of the $s$ points to be selected at iteration $i$ as a vector $v \in \{0,\dots,s\}^n$ whose $j$th element indicates the number of copies of $x_j$ that are selected, and where $v$ is constrained to satisfy $\sum_{j=1}^n v_j = s$.
 It is then an algebraic exercise to recast an optimal subset $\pi(i,\cdot)$ as the solution to a constrained IQP:

 \begin{remark} If one further imposes the constraint $v_i \in \{0,1\}$ for all $i$, so that each candidate may be selected at most once, then the resulting \emph{binary quadratic programme} (BQP) is equivalent to the \emph{cardinality constrained $k$-partition} problem from discrete optimisation, which is known to be NP-hard \citep{Rendl_2012}.
 (The results we present do \emph{not} impose this constraint.) \end{remark}